Last8-LLC/workerShare/README.md

 ### `constructor(data: Record<string | number, any>)`
 Creates a workerShare class with the data object.
 Note the data object must be serializable, so it cannot contain objects within the object.
 ### `WorkerShare.data`
-A proxy of the orginal data that automatically notifies workers of updates.
+A proxy of the original data that automatically notifies workers of updates.
 Should be used when the parent alters the data.
 ### `WorkerShare.hire(url: string | URL, workerData)`
 Creates a new worker at the url listed, subscribing it to the parent's data.
 Returns the worker.
 #### `workerData.input?`
 Input to be passed into the worker as worker-threads.workerData.input.
 Note that the value cannot be an Object.
 If you want to send an object, convert it into JSON and parse the JSON in the worker.
 #### `workerData.onMessage(message: any)?`
-Function called whenever a message is recieved from the worker that is not data sync.
+Function called whenever a message is received from the worker that is not data sync.
 #### `workerData.onError(error: Error)?`
 Function called when the worker errors.
 #### `workerData.onComplete(exitCode: number)?`